thetien2k2/gotube/README.md

 - f, toggle sort by channel name
 - q, quit app
 - w, update new videos from channels
+- e, new video list by search
-- e, export list to file playlist.m3u
+- o, export list to file playlist.m3u
 - r, toggle continuous playing (off by default)
 - t, audio only